pyenv/pyenv/README.md

     There is no bootstrap problem of Python.
 * **Need to be loaded into your shell.** Instead, pyenv's shim approach works by adding a directory to your `$PATH`.
-* **Have a configuration file.** There's nothing to configure except which version of Python you want to use.
 * **Manage virtualenv.** Of course, you can create [virtualenv](http://pypi.python.org/pypi/virtualenv) yourself, or [python-virtualenv](https://github.com/yyuu/python-virtualenv) to automate the process.
-* **Prompt you with warnings when you switch to a project.** Instead of executing arbitrary code, pyenv reads just the version name from each project.
-There's nothing to "trust."

 ## Table of Contents